Port

 Meals included

-Rio de Janeiro is one of the world's most thrilling food cities with its unusual fusion of Portuguese, Brazilian and Japanese cuisines.
-This special small-group tour is your ticket to discovering beaches and cultural highlights while sampling some iconic dishes.
+Rio de Janeiro is one of the world’s most thrilling food cities with its unusual fusion of Portuguese, Brazilian and Japanese cuisines.
+This special small-group tour is your ticket to discovering beaches and cultural highlights while sampling some iconic tastes.

 Your first stop is at the Selarón Steps -- a colorful landmark named after its creator, Chilean painter and sculptor Jorge Selarón.
 Before 1990, this was just an ordinary set of steps in a poor neighborhood.
 Selarón devoted more than 20 years of his life to converting these stairs into a masterpiece.
 What do you think?